thefstalphabet/movie-library/README.md

 ## Project Status

-The project is This project is currently in development.
+The project is currently in development.
 Users can login with google and search movies and shows as their needs.

 ## Project Screen Shots